 Choosing Your Hosting Service

-When a free or very cheap web hosting plan just isn’t cutting it anymore, it’s time to upgrade to a paid hosting service for your specific needs.
-The list above should give you a head start toward purchasing the best hosting service that’ll ensure your website stays online and serves up fast for all of your visitors.
+When a free or very cheap web hosting plan just isn’t cutting it anymore, it’s time to upgrade to a paid hosting service.
+This list should give you a head start toward purchasing the best hosting service that’ll ensure your website serves up the best service for all of your visitors.

 Do you have your own favorite web hosting service?
 What are your experiences with it, or with any of those listed above?
 Share your feedback and help other readers make the right choice.